 Is Mana Village the last village or first village of India?

 As of 2022, Mana has been officially renamed from “Last Indian Village” to “First Indian Village” by the Indian government.
 The BRO installed a new signboard in April 2023.
-The change reflects the government’s perspective that border villages are India’s first line, not the last.
+Geographically, Mana is the last inhabited settlement before the Tibet border, roughly 24-26 km from the Mana Pass frontier.

 Do I need a permit to visit Mana Village?